 Anyway, I will stick with the php script in front of iPXE, as the setup does not require another reservation which I would have to make a request for (Company's rules), for now and hopefully this will be supported in the future.

-#6 Updated by Dominic Cleal over 5 years ago
+#6 Updated by Dominic Cleal almost 6 years ago

 - Description updated (diff)